Jamil Anderlini Hong Kong

 Jamil Anderlini is the Financial Times’ Asia Editor, appointed in 2015.
 He oversees the FT’s coverage of the Asia region from Afghanistan to Antarctica, including China, India, Indonesia and Japan.

 In addition to directing the work of regional correspondents and overseeing the editing and commissioning team in Hong Kong, Jamil is an award-winning journalist and published author.
 He is fluent in spoken and written Mandarin Chinese.
-After a decade and a half working as an editor and journalist in China, he has cultivated a deep knowledge of the political and economic situation in that country.
+After nearly two decades working as an editor and journalist in China and Asia, he has cultivated a deep knowledge of the political and economic situation in the region.
 He regularly contributes commentary for other media, including CNN, BBC, CNBC, ABC and A1-Jazeera.
 He also selectively accepts speaking engagements with corporations, financial institutions, universities, government departments and agencies.

 Jamil joined the FT in 2007 and worked as Beijing Correspondent and Deputy Beijing Bureau Chief before he was named Beijing Bureau Chief in 2011, with overall responsible for China coverage at the FT.